ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/services/tracing-service.md

 ## Custom Tags and Tag Headers

-When collecting traces, $productName$ will attach tags to the `span`'s that are generated which are useful for observability.
+When collecting traces, Emissary will attach tags to the `span`'s that are generated which are useful for observability.
 See the [Envoy Tracing Docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing#what-data-each-trace-contains) for the default list of data collected.

-Previous versions of $productName$ only supported adding additional tags through the use of the `tag_headers` field.
+Previous versions of Emissary only supported adding additional tags through the use of the `tag_headers` field.
 This field is now **deprecated** and it is recommended to use `custom_tags` which supports a more powerful set of features for adding additional tags to a span.

 <Alert severity="info">
 If both <code>tag_headers</code> and <code>custom_tags</code> are set then <code>tag_headers</code> will be ignored.